-Even before his partnership with the Luke Society, Dr. Martin Luther Osse was drawn to the N’Dali area of Benin.
-He was attracted by the good road that gave access to N’Dali and yet wondered why no hospitals had been built in this area.
-He also saw the area as spiritually needy with Islam and animism as the dominate religions of the people living there.
+Even before his partnership with the Luke Society, Dr. Martin Luther Osse was drawn to the N'Dali area of Benin.
+He was attracted by the good road access to N'Dali and yet no hospitals were close to the area.
+He also saw the area as spiritually needy with Islam and animism as the dominate religions of people living there.
 Finally, Dr. Osse wrote "I have been deeply touched by the situation of those patients coming from afar and those leaving the hospital without anyone for follow-up."

-Dr. Osse has realized they must be careful to provide the best care and to keep the staff from becoming corrupt.
+Dr. Osse has realized that it is very important to get the people accustomed to modern medicine.
+They must be careful to provide the best care and to keep the staff from becoming corrupt.
 If people are not treated well, they turn to fetishes for healing.
 Fetishes are objects or idols that are believed to have special powers.
-"Fetish priests will tell them that if they take medicine and it doesn’t work, then the problem is mystic," Dr. Osse explains.
+"Fetish priests will tell them that if they take medicine and it doesn't work, then the problem is mystic," Dr. Osse explains.
 "Then they must go to these priests, go through a ceremony, sacrifice animals and say certain words."

-In and around the town of N’Dali, there are three dominant tribes: the Fulani, the Bariba and the Gando.
+In and around the town of N'Dali, there are three main tribes: the Fulani, the Bariba and the Gando.
 The majority of Bariba believe in animism, which claims that spiritual beings reside in everyday objects.
 The Fulani are a nomadic people, most of them following Islam.
 The Gando people are an interesting mixture of the two.
 The Gando people were originally Baribas, but they were cast out of the tribe either because they were born premature or had some type of birth defect.
 These outcasts were adopted by the Fulani, but were considered slaves.
-The majority of the Gando tribe is animist, but these people are open to Christianity.
+The majority of the Gandos is animist, but is open to Christianity.

 There are seven villages that Dr. Osse visits on a regular basis for outreach ministry.
 Each of these tribes are represented in these villages.
 Dr. Osse is thankful that there are a few pastors in N'Dali that will coordinate a spiritual message along with his medical talks.
 "Most of the villages do not have a Christian church," Dr. Osse says.
 "If they do, there are less than 15 people that attend."

-Dr. Osse is often frustrated at what happens after he and his staff leave an outreach ministry site.
+A frustrating aspect of the outreach ministries is what happens after they leave.
 Sometimes they feel they have made some headway in reaching villagers for Christ.
 "But when we leave the outreach, they will talk together and build back the walls against Jesus," Dr. Osse said.

-In the village of Sinisson, Dr. Osse was encouraged by how open the people were on the initial visit.
-After several more visits, the people were receptive to the idea of building a Christian church in their village!
+In the village of Sinisson, Dr. Osse was encouraged at how open the people were on the initial visit.
+After several more visits, the people were open to building a Christian church in their village!
 However, before any talks could ensue, a Muslim group came to the village, and dug a much-needed well.
-Unfortunately, a mosque has been built in the village, and Dr. Osse finds the group more closed to the Gospel message.
+Now a mosque is being built in the village, and Dr. Osse finds the group more closed to the Gospel message.

-In spite of setbacks such as these, the Holy Spirit’s work is still evident in several villages where Dr. Osse visits.
+However, the Holy Spirit is still working in several villages where Dr. Osse visits.
 In Gouretekpa, the village chief asked Dr. Osse to come after hearing of his community health work.
 "They are animist, but open to the Gospel," Dr. Osse says.
-There are many needs in this community, such as a clean water supply.
+There are many needs in this community.
 The only water available to this community is what is collected from the seasonal rains.
 Even a small bowlful of this water is so cloudy that one cannot see the bottom of the bowl.
 When the storage of water runs out, the women must walk for miles to find water.
-We are thankful to report that the Luke Society has built a well, and it is being used!
+Dr. Osse is currently in the process of having a well dug in this community.